In english

 Elections to the European Parliament 2024

-Elections to the European Parliament will take place at the beginning of June.
-In Sweden, the elections will take place on 9 June.
-Citizens in Sweden will elect the people who will represent them during the coming five years.
+Elections to the European Parliament took place at the beginning of June.
+In Sweden, the elections took place on 9 June.
+Citizens in Sweden elected the people who will represent them during the coming five years.

 Elections to the European Parliament 2024